SimpleDataLabsInc/prophecy-docs/docs/release_notes/prophecy-libs.md

 ## License

-Prophecy-libs is source-available to all Prophecy customers in perpetuity.
-The built artifacts of Prophecy-libs are published in public repositories.
+Prophecy Libs is source-available to all Prophecy customers.
+The built artifacts of Prophecy Libs are published in public repositories.
 Source code access is available via secure file-sharing per request.